josephmisiti/awesome-machine-learning/README.md

 <a name="python-general-purpose" />
 #### General-Purpose Machine Learning
+* [auto_ml](https://github.com/ClimbsRocks/auto_ml) - Automated machine learning pipelines for analytics and production.
+Handles some standard feature engineering, feature selection, model selection, model tuning, ensembling, and advanced scoring, in addition to logging output for analysts trying to understand their datasets.
 * [machine learning](https://github.com/jeff1evesque/machine-learning) - automated build consisting of a [web-interface](https://github.com/jeff1evesque/machine-learning#web-interface), and set of [programmatic-interface](https://github.com/jeff1evesque/machine-learning#programmatic-interface) API, for support vector machines.
 Corresponding dataset(s) are stored into a SQL database, then generated model(s) used for prediction(s), are stored into a NoSQL datastore.
 * [XGBoost](https://github.com/dmlc/xgboost) - Python bindings for eXtreme Gradient Boosting (Tree) Library
 * [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) - Book/iPython notebooks on Probabilistic Programming in Python